DataDog/datadog-agent/docs/cluster-agent/README.md

 * It acts as a proxy between the API server and the node agent in order to separate concerns.
 * It provides cluster level metadata that can only be found in the API server to the node agents for them to enrich the metadata of the locally collected metrics.
 * It enables a cluster level collection of data such as the monitoring of services or SPOF and events that could otherwise than via a mix of [Leader Election] and [Autodiscovery] could not be monitored.
+* It implements the External Metrics Provider interface and can be registered as such in Kubernetes.

 ## When to use the DCA